Shift key

-The Shift key is a modifier key on a keyboard, used to type capital letters and other alternate "upper" characters.
-There are typically two Shift keys, on the left and right sides of the row below the home row.
-The Shift key's name originated from the typewriter, where one had to press and hold the button to shift up the case stamp to change to capital letters;
+The Shift key is a modifier key on a computer keyboard, used to type capital letters and other alternate "upper" characters.
+There are typically two Shift keys, often located to the left and right sides of the row below the home row.

-the Shift key was first used in the Remington No. 2 Type-Writer of 1878; the No. 1 model was capital-only.
+The name originated from the typewriter, where one had to press and hold the button to shift the case stamp upward to change to a capital letter.
+It was first used in the Remington No. 2 Type-Writer of 1878, whereas the No. 1 model was capital-only.

-On the US layout and similar keyboard layouts, characters that typically require the use of the Shift key include the parentheses, the question mark, the exclamation point, and the colon.
+On many keyboard layouts, characters that typically require the use of the Shift key include the parentheses, the question mark, the exclamation point, and the colon.

-When the Caps Lock key is engaged, the Shift key may be used to type lowercase letters on many operating systems, though not on macOS or on Windows keyboard layouts that have the SGCAPS feature.
+When the Caps Lock key is engaged, the Shift key may be held to type lowercase letters on many operating systems, though not on macOS or on Windows keyboard layouts that have the SGCAPS feature.